 SFBACCT & YOU

-Location: Julia Morgan School For Girls (Mills College Campus), 5000 MacArthur Blvd, Oakland, CA 94613
+Where: Julia Morgan School for Girls (Mills College Campus) 5000 MacArthur Blvd., Oakland, CA

 Michael Tompkins, PhD, is a licensed psychologist, Assistant Clinical Professor at U.C.
 Berkeley, and the Co-Director of the San Francisco Bay Area Center for Cognitive Therapy.
 He is the author of several books, including: My Anxious Mind: A Teen’s Guide to Managing Anxiety and Panic.
-In this talk for parents, Dr. Tompkins will share what these strategies are, why they work, and concrete actions you can take today to help your kids — and yourself! — at home.
+In this talk for parents, Dr. Tompkins shared what these strategies are, why they work, and concrete actions you can take today to help your kids — and yourself — at home.